AndreLeclercq/cachectl/README.md

 # cachectl

-A TUI (Terminal User Interface) application for managing cache directories on Arch Linux systems.
+A TUI (Terminal User Interface) application for managing cache directories on Linux systems.

 ## Description
 `cachectl` allows you to: